elastic/elasticsearch-net/new_docs/contents/nest/cluster/health.markdown

     var r = this._client.Health(HealthLevel.Cluster);

-Cluster health just for one (or more) index
+Cluster health for one (or more) indexes

     var r = this._client.Health(new[] { Test.Default.DefaultIndex }, HealthLevel.Cluster);